Cprudhomme/2021-nouveau_media-projet/groupe3/page/4-stégano_Trithème.md

 All you have to do is read the sentences and find the matching letter for every word.
 Then you will discover the secret word.

-Write down your answers in the stégano_answers sheet.
+Write down your answers in the answers sheet.

 May the force be... ever in your fav... hum wrong saga, sorry.